23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Load up on omega-3 fatty acids

-Shutterstock 570116380
+shutterstock 570116380

 Omega-3 fatty acids are excellent at relieving inflammation and soothing joints.
 Coldwater fish such as salmon and tuna are among the best dietary sources.
 But your body may need more omega-3s than you can consume from eating fish alone, so talk to your doctor about adding an omega-3 supplement.
 And always cook with olive oil over corn oil.
 Olive oil contains omega-3s and antioxidants that have been shown to reduce inflammation.
 These are the ten types of arthritis you could have—and how you can tell the difference.